Strimzi Documentation Contributor Guide

 make docu_htmlnoheader

-6.2.
-Generate the Custom Resource API Reference
+5.3.
+Generating the Strimzi Custom Resource API Reference

-The documentation/modules/appendix_crds.adoc file provides the main content for the Custom Resource API Reference.
+The documentation/modules/appendix_crds.adoc file provides the main content for the Strimzi Custom Resource API Reference.
 It is generated directly from the Java code when building the operators.

 If you change the Strimzi API, you need to regenerate the API Reference before submitting your PR by running the following from the root: